dilanalib/ansible-training/README.md

 # ansible-example

-This document contains practices from Ansible training given in the TBB DevOps Specialist Training Program.
+This repo contains practices from Ansible training given in the TBB DevOps Specialist Training Program.